Why Quick Weight Loss Diets Are Bad for You

 When you start going back to previous habits, which are much easier to sustain anyway, your body comes out of the starvation mode you've put it into.
 This usually happens through hormone production like leptin.
 Your metabolism has taken a huge hit.
 And that is why all the weight that you lost comes back.
 Not to mention the fact that a lot of these diets might ruin your relationship with food.
 No food group is 'evil'; the key is having a balanced diet overall.

 Finally, we've brushed over the mental health effects, but nowhere near enough.
 Your mental health is just as important as your physical health.
-These diets don't just have a harmful impact on your body, they have an awful effect on your mind too, and for a range of reasons.
+These diets don't just have a harmful impact on your body; they have an awful effect on your mind too, and for a range of reasons.

 Not only will you be messing with your metabolism and your hormones, but you'll also be affecting your general satisfaction too.
 Usually, and this is harsh but true, you'll end up worse off than when you started.
 Because your body will be going from starvation to eating normally again, you'll likely erase the results of the diet.
 In turn, this will make you feel like you have failed, even if you were bound to!
 This will demotivate you massively.
 It is important to note that following quick weight loss diets one after the other and never stopping to check in with yourself might lead to long-term health issues.

-Ultimately, quick weight loss diets very rarely fulfil their purpose.
+Quick weight-loss diets very rarely fulfil their purpose.
 And the methods you use will end up negatively affecting your wellbeing long-term.
 If you are going to have a chance at becoming a healthier person, it must be in a way that can work for you.

 Weight loss is not a bad goal, but it should be done in a way that does not sacrifice your wellbeing.
 Fitness should be for life, not just for summer, and the purpose is to become both a happier and healthier version of yourself in the end!
 Fitness is for you, not for other people or a way to conform to harmful societal pressures.
 If you need more information on losing weight in a way that is healthy, check out our fundamentals of weight loss article here!
-More importantly, remember to be happy, be healthy, and be you.
+More importantly, remember to be happy, be healthy, and be yourself.

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.